+1. To provide a publishing platform to researchers and scholars from different field.

+WALTER LAND

-- 1. To provide a publishing platform to researchers and scholarsfrom different field. - 2.
-To give scholars a chance to be part of the scholarly communitywho assists and helps others in publication and review. - 3.
-To make research papers and scholarly articles available to allusers. - 4.
-To create avenues for promotion and publication of research papers about and from socialeconomically and culturally weakened sections of society across world. - 5.
-Make available every kind of research articles to scholars &researchers - 6.
-Meaningfully contribute to publishing highly empirical researchdata - 7.
-To make research publication hassle-free to ensure sharing of knowledge in due time.
+- 2. To give scholars a chance to be part of the scholarly community who assists and helps others in publication and review. - 3.
+To make research papers and scholarly articles available to all users.

+4. To create avenues for promotion and publication of research papers about and from social, economically and culturally weakened sections of society across the world.

+5. To make research publication hassle-free to ensure sharing of knowledge in due time.